madash99/Coursera-Getting-and-Cleansing-Data/README.md

 1) Creates readable column names for subject, activity, and each of the feature measures observing good principles such as full words and general readability

-2) Selects just the features were interested in -- as specified in the assignment, mean and std.
+2) Selects just the features we are interested in -- as specified in the assignment, mean and std.

 3) Merges the separate data frames into a single set, and applies the column names.